|About the stats|

 Then, the adjWAR and adjWAA are combined, but with extra weighting given to adjWAA.
 This gives Wilson 14.1 wWAR. wWAR is then converted to Hall Rating.
 A Hall Rating of 100 represents the Hall of Stats borderline (similar to OPS+ or wRC+, where 100 represents league average).

-Brian Wilson has a Hall Rating of 13, leaving him nowhere close to induction to the Hall of Stats when eligible.
+Brian Wilson has a Hall Rating of 13, leaving him nowhere close to induction to the Hall of Stats.

 Want even more detail about the formula?
 See the About page.